quattor/quattor.github.com/_posts/2013-02-07-yum-package-management.md

 You can use Yum's `exclude` directive for blacklisting packages from a repository.
 In your repository template, that would be the `excludepkgs` directive.

+## Repository priorities

+I don't really recommend using priorities.
+They will interact in many surprising ways when you want to use specific versions for some packages.
+Selectively enabling or blacklisting some packages usually works better.

+In any case, should you really want them, just set a `priority` for your repository template.